honey303/mlflow-tracking/README.md

 ```

-*Note: In the above example I haven't specified the networking components like netowrk cidr or the vpc and subnets to use with the cluster.
-We can alternatively pass them as parameters to kops cli command while creating the cluster.
-For Eg.*
+*Note: Running the app locally worked perfectly fine.
+Although, hosting the app on minikube cluster didn't work as expected.
+In the sense I could curl <http:$(minikube-ip):5000> and got the same rsponse as I did while running the app locally on the instance.*